dotnet/docs/docs/machine-learning/automate-training-with-model-builder.md

 In addition, Model Builder gives you the option to create projects that consume your model.
 Currently, Model Builder will create the following projects:

-- Console app - Creates a .NET Core console applications to make predictions from your model.
+- **Console app:** Creates a .NET Core console applications to make predictions from your model.
-- Web API - Creates an ASP.NET Core Web API that lets you consume your model over the internet.
+- **Web API:** Creates an ASP.NET Core Web API that lets you consume your model over the internet.

 ## What's next?